 Representation of a regional affordable housing developer in connection with the rehabilitation of a former mill in East Hampton, Massachusetts, to be financed by a regional lender together with federal, state, and historic tax credits and subsidy funds from the City of East Hampton CPA Grant, the Massachusetts Housing Partnership, and the Affordable Housing Trust Fund.
 The building will contain 50 units of affordable housing.

 Represented a national bank in its role as a lender for the Cambridge Housing Authority's (CHA) first four Rental Assistance Demonstration (RAD) conversion deals.
 The bank closed the tax-exempt bond financing for 511 units of public housing conversions under HUD's RAD program.
 The RAD program was created to give public housing authorities a tool to preserve and improve public housing properties by restructuring HUD subsidies into long-term contracts that facilitate the private financing of improvements.
-These first four transactions are part of a long-term project to convert all 2,129 of CHA's public housing units to RAD.
-The bank is the top affordable housing finance provider in the country, lending $3.2 billion in 2014.
+These first four transactions were part of a long-term project to convert all 2,129 of CHA's public housing units to RAD.

 Represent the Capital Region Development Authority (CRDA) funding for two downtown apartment developments in the underwriting of low interest loans and equity investments, for 201 Ann Street and 287-91 Asylum Street in Hartford, Connecticut.
 201 Ann Street is the conversion of an existing office building trust that will be 22 one bedroom market rate units at a total construction cost of $4.38 million and 287-91 Asylum Street is the conversion of an existing office building into a studio, one and two bedroom apartments at a cost of $1.7 million.